Pharmacy November

 Listen to the February 2024 Preventive Cardiology Nurses Association Continuing Education podcast where Robert Scales, PhD discusses how healthcare professionals can find a rewarding career in cardiac rehabilitation and support patients at a vulnerable period in their life.
 Topics include a rationale for value-based care, the role of therapeutic exercise, strategies to enhance patient engagement with motivational interviewing and Connected mobile-Health applications within a hybrid model that combines onsite medical supervision with remote therapeutic monitoring and home-based cardiac rehabilitation.

-For more information go to http://pcna.net/podcast/cardiac-rehabilitation-makes-and-difference/
+For more information go to http://pcna.net/podcast/cardiac-rehabilitation-makes-a-difference/

 Turkish Sports Science 14th Annual Student Sports Science Congress at Afyon University May 11 13th 2022